 (2) In calculating a charge for the supply of gas, an amount that is not a whole number multiple of 5 cents is to be rounded to the nearest whole number multiple of 5 cents except if it falls halfway between 2 consecutive whole number multiples of 5 cents, in which case it is to be rounded to the nearest even whole number multiple of 5 cents.

 [8.
-Deleted in Gazette 30 Jun 2008 p.
+Deleted: Gazette 30 Jun 2008 p.
 3133.]

 Schedule 1 — Tariff caps